Split Decision: TJC soccer team earns national berth, Apaches football team falls to KC

 Tyler improves to 16-2, while Bengals, who are hopeful of an at-large bid, fall to 8-4-2.

+Rocco said he expects Booty to play next week.
+The Apaches are 5-4 overall as is Kilgore.

+Kyle Stallard, son of Longview News-Journal sports editor Jack Stallard and his wife Rachel and a Kilgore native, was crowned Homecoming King.
+Maya Scheitel-Taylor, a Lady Ranger basketball player from Worthington, Minnesota, was crowned Homecoming Queen.

-SMOKE SIGNALS: The No. 1 Apache Ladies go for their district title and a berth to the national tournament on Sunday when they meet No. 8 Hill College in Fort Worth.
-The match has a 1 p.m. start at Gateway Park.
+SMOKE SIGNALS: The No. 1 Apache Ladies soccer team goes for their district title and a berth to the national tournament on Sunday when they meet No. 8 Hill College in Fort Worth.
+The match has a 1 p.m. start at Gateway Park. ...
+In other SWJCFC games, Navarro defeated Cisco, 35-30, on a last-minute fumble return for a TD; New Mexico Military won over Trinity Valley, 58-28; and Northeastern Oklahoma A&M upset Blinn, 21-8.